 Acne during pregnancy, what solutions?

-Ever since you got pregnant, your skin has been dull with nasty breakouts and blackheads.
+Since you became pregnant, your skin has been marred by nasty breakouts and blackheads.
 Unfortunately, you have pregnancy acne.
-You are not alone, 4 out of 10 women are also prone to acne during pregnancy.
+You are not the only one, 4 out of 10 women are also prone to acne during pregnancy.
 Although acne is harmless for the baby, it can quickly undermine your morale!

-We explain everything about pimples during pregnancy and solutions to reduce it.
+We explain everything about pimples during pregnancy and solutions to reduce them.

 Summary

-• Our advice to reduce your pregnancy pimples
+• Our advice for reducing your pregnancy pimples

 Acne is a skin disease characterized by the eruption of red pimples , blackheads and cysts.
 According to dermato-info there are several forms of acne:

-• Retentional acne characterized by shiny skin, dilated pores and the presence of blackheads (comedones) and whiteheads (microcysts).
+• Retentional acne characterized by shiny skin, enlarged pores and the presence of blackheads (comedones) and whiteheads (microcysts).

 • Inflammatory acne which corresponds to a microbial proliferation inside these blackheads and whiteheads.
 At this stage, papules and pustules appear, even nodules.

-• Cystic acne caused by untreated or poorly treated inflammatory lesions that have led to a change in the very structure of the skin and often scarring.
+• Cystic acne caused by untreated or poorly treated inflammatory lesions which have led to a change in the structure of the skin itself and often scarring.

 This dermatological imbalance is actually a hormonal upheaval .
-During pregnancy, women experience strong surges of hormones, progesterone and especially estrogen.
+During pregnancy, women experience strong surges of hormones, progesterone and more particularly estrogen.
 These hormones disrupt the normal functioning of the sebaceous glands, glands that produce sebum.
-During pregnancy, these glands can produce more sebum.
-Consequence: the sebum clogs the pores of your skin and pimples appear.
+During pregnancy, these glands may produce more oil.
+Consequence: sebum blocks the pores of your skin and pimples appear.

-This hormonal disruption can also cause the skin to overproduce sebum, resulting in some pregnant women's appearance of shiny, oily skin.
-This surplus mixing with the dead cells of the skin clogs the pores.
-Favored by a greasy environment, bacteria thus develop in large numbers, which causes inflammation of the skin, blackheads and pimples.
+This hormonal disruption can also cause an overproduction of sebum in the skin, resulting in the appearance of shiny, oily skin in some pregnant women.
+This surplus, mixing with dead skin cells, clogs the pores.
+Favored by an oily environment, bacteria develop in large numbers which causes inflammation of the skin, blackheads and pimples.

 • Dry skin and acne

-Unlike oily skin, during pregnancy for some women, hormones cause an imbalance in the skin by drying it out.
+Unlike oily skin, during pregnancy in some women, hormones cause an imbalance in the skin by drying it out.
 The female hormone (estrogen) no longer sends enough signals to produce a minimum level of sebum to protect the skin.
-This dryness can then appear or be accentuated if you already knew this type of problem.
-A normal amount of sebum has the role of moisturizing the epidermis, providing it with suppleness and softness as well as participating in the balance of the bacterial flora.
-If this quantity decreases the skin becomes fragile.
-Signs of dryness and pimples appear because the skin is no longer protected from external and internal aggressions.
+This dryness can then appear or be accentuated if you already had this type of problem.
+A normal quantity of sebum has the role of hydrating the epidermis, providing it with suppleness and softness as well as participating in the balance of the bacterial flora.
+If this quantity decreases, the skin becomes fragile.
+Signs of drying out and spots appear because the skin is no longer protected from external and internal aggressions.

-Pregnancy acne closely resembles that of adolescence, a period of great hormonal upheavals as well.
+Pregnancy acne closely resembles that of adolescence, a period of great hormonal upheaval as well.
 Your acne may last several weeks or even months. or even be discontinuous.

 Our advice to reduce your imperfections